MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v1.md

 **`secretArguments`** - **Arguments**<br>
 `string`.
 Optional.
 Use when `secretType = generic`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify keys and literal values to insert in secret.For example, --from-literal=key1=value1 --from-literal=key2="top secret".
+Specifies the keys and literal values to insert in secret.
+For example, `--from-literal=key1=value1` `--from-literal=key2="top secret"`.
 <!-- :::editable-content-end::: -->
 <br>